Chart Color Schemes

 Warragul has a typical household mix, with a fairly typical median household size

-Family households constitute 72.1 percent of all households, including 30.1 percent couples with children, 30.4 percent couples without children, and 10.8 percent single parent families.
-Non-family households comprise the remaining 27.9 percent, with lone person households at 25.7 percent and group households making up 2.1 percent of the total.
-The median household size is 2.5 people, which aligns with the Rest of Vic. average.
+Family households account for 72.1 percent of all households, including 30.1 percent couples with children, 30.4 percent couples without children, and 10.8 percent single parent families.
+Non-family households constitute the remaining 27.9 percent, with lone person households at 25.7 percent and group households comprising 2.1 percent of the total.
+The median household size is 2.5 people, which aligns with the average for the Rest of Vic.

 Frequently Asked Questions - Households